homiak/waterdragon/README.md

 More details can be found in the Book about Water Dragons — it's included in this mod, just search for it in your inventory.

+You’re also welcome to join the server at IP [85.215.240.79] to test everything in action.

 This mod is based on Draconis and Creatura and created by Scottii.

 # Release log